tronweb3/tronwallet-adapter/packages/adapters/trust/README.md

 # `@tronweb3/tronwallet-adapter-trust`

-This package provides an adapter to enable TRON DApps to connect to the [Trust extension](https://chrome.google.com/webstore/detail/trust-wallet/egjidjbpglichdcondbcbdnbeeppgdph) and [Trust App](https://trustwallet.com/download).
+This package provides an adapter to enable TRON DApps to connect to the [Trust extension](https://chrome.google.com/webstore/detail/trust-wallet/egjidjbpglichdcondbcbdnbeeppgdph).

 ## Demo